EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/que-es-grpc-y-para-que-sirven-los-protobuffers/index.en.md

 - go
 coverImage: images/que-es-grpc-y-protobuffers.jpg
 date: '2023-01-19'
+seo_title: "What is gRPC and Protobuffers?
+Beginner's Guide"
-description: What is a Go Lang gRPC API and what are .proto files and protobuffers?
-What are the advantages of protobuffers over JSON and why are they so fast and efficient?
+description: Explanation of gRPC and protobuffers, advantages over JSON, why they're fast and how to create your first API with this protocol.
 keywords:
 - REST
 - software architecture